 Hi, my name is Dave and I like to play the ukulele.
-I’ve been playing guitar off and on for years now (maybe around 10) and I bought a ukulele around three years ago.
+I’ve been playing guitar off and on for years now (maybe around 10) and I bought a ukulele back in 2015.
 I started blogging about some of the things I’d learned and techniques that I’d picked on the ukulele but it started to take over my personal blog.
 That’s why I created this website.

 I should point out that I’m by no means an expert, but that doesn’t mean that I can’t help you.
 Anything I learn or that I think might be useful to you, I’ll post it here.
 I really like figuring alternative songs out on the uke (basically anything that hasn’t been done to death) and recording tutorials/lessons (have a look at some lessons I’ve already made here) so I will try and do that as much as possible.